lmartinezh/edx-documentation/en_us/shared/exercises_tools/google_docs.rst

 * Spreadsheet
 * Form
 * Drawing

-You must :ref:`get the Google document embed code<Obtain the Google Document Embed Code>` to use the document in your course.
+Embedding a Google document in your course has three steps:

+#. `Obtain the Google Document Embed Code`_.

-If you are using edX Studio, :ref:`enable<Enable Google Documents in edX Studio>` and
+#.
+Using :ref:`Studio<Enable Google Documents in edX Studio>` or
+   :ref:`OLX<Enable Google Documents in OLX>`, enable Google calendars in your course.

-:ref:`add<Add a Google Document Component in edX Studio>` Google documents.
+#.
+Using :ref:`Studio<Add a Google Document Component in edX Studio>` or

-If you are using OLX, then :ref:`enable<Enable Google Documents in OLX>` and :ref:`add<Add a Google Document XBlock in OLX>` Google documents.
+   :ref:`OLX<Add a Google Document XBlock in OLX>`, add the Google calendar to your course.

 You can also use :ref:`Google calendars<Google Calendar Tool>` in courseware.